AMReX-Astro/MAESTROeX/README.md

 ## Regression and unit testing

 MAESTROeX needs to be tested in tandem with the AMReX and Microphysics repo updates.
-This testing is done on local machines using the AMReX regression test framework (https://github.com/AMReX-Codes/regression_testing).
+We use github CI as well as testing on local machines using the AMReX regression test framework (https://github.com/AMReX-Codes/regression_testing).
 Tests are run nightly and reported here: